quidphp/core/README.md

 - *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.

 ### Overview
-**QuidPHP/Core** contains 112 classes and traits.
+**QuidPHP/Core** contains 115 classes and traits.
 Here is an overview:
 - [Boot](src/Boot.php) - Abstract class for boot which is the object that bootstraps the application
 - [Cell](src/Cell.php) - Extended class to represent an existing cell within a row
     - [Date](src/Cell/Date.php) - Class to work with a cell containing a date value
     - [Enum](src/Cell/Enum.php) - Class to manage a cell containing a single relation (enum)
     - [Files](src/Cell/Files.php) - Abstract class extended by the media and medias cells
-    - [Floating](src/Cell/Floating.php) - Class to work with a cell containing a floating value
     - [Integer](src/Cell/Integer.php) - Class to manage a cell containing an integer value
     - [Media](src/Cell/Media.php) - Class to work with a cell containing a value which is a link to a file
     - [Medias](src/Cell/Medias.php) - Class to manage a cell containing a value which is a link to many files
+    - [Num](src/Cell/Num.php) - Class to manage a cell containing a numeric value
     - [Primary](src/Cell/Primary.php) - Class for dealing with a cell of a column which has an auto increment primary key
     - [Relation](src/Cell/Relation.php) - Abstract class extended by the enum and set cells
     - [Set](src/Cell/Set.php) - Class to manage a cell containing many relations separated by comma (set)
-    - [UserPasswordReset](src/Cell/UserPasswordReset.php) - Class to work with a password reset column within a user table
+    - [UserPasswordReset](src/Cell/UserPasswordReset.php) - Class to work with a password reset cell within a user table
+    - [UserRole](src/Cell/UserRole.php) - Class to work with the user role cell within a user table
 - [Cells](src/Cells.php) - Extended class for a collection of many cells within a same row
 - [Col](src/Col.php) - Extended class to represent an existing column within a table
     - [Active](src/Col/Active.php) - Class for the active column - extends the Yes column class